JakubFranek/Kapytal/docs/glossary.md

 ### Update Quotes Form ![Icon](../resources/icons/icons-16/arrow-circle-double.png)

 Update Quotes Form is a [Form](#form) used to fetch latest [Security](#security-) price and [Exchange Rate](#exchange-rate-) data from Yahoo Finance.
 Only Securities with non-empty symbol strings are eligible for price update.
 The Security symbol must match the symbol used for the given Security on Yahoo Finance.

+Please note the first quote download after starting Kapytal can take a while (but usually less than 1 minute).

 ---